 It’s The Thing for You

 So, we have decided on the item you wish to purchase, what next?
 ‘Where can I pay for this item?’ will direct us to the tills.
 ‘Do you deliver?’ will help you decide whether you will have to carry larger items around with you.
 ‘Can I have a bag with that/those, please?’ for multiple or hard to carry items, although be aware that in the UK most stores are required by law to make a small charge for shopping bags.
 (It is a scheme to try to reduce the number of plastic bags polluting our planet.)
-‘I’ll take it,’ tells the shop assistant that we are ready to make the purchase, although to say this phrase with too much emphasis can be seen as being sarcastic.
+‘I’ll take it,’ tells the shop assistant that we are ready to make the purchase.

 In the lead up to the big day, we will hear lots of advertising and retail related terms that are not just Black Friday phrases, but are used in shopping in general.